alexismgjackson-github/watcher/README.md

 - Understanding the basics of authentication in web apps.
 - Setting up Firebase in a web app for managing authentication.
 - Implementing user registration using email and password in a secure manner.
-- Enabling users to log in with their email and password and handle authentication forms and errors.
+- Enabling users to log in with their email and password and handling authentication forms and errors.
-- Developing the functionality to allow users to log out of the application.
+- Developing the functionality to allow users to log out of the app.

 ### _FIREBASE FIRESTORE_